-In the afternoon, you will be picked up at the airport in Lima and transferred to your hotel.
+In the afternoon, you will be picked up at the airport in Lima (Peru) and transferred to your hotel.
 (This service is on a private basis.)

-In the morning, you will be picked up at your hotel in Lima and transferred to the airport.
+In the morning, you will be picked up at your hotel in Lima (Peru) and transferred to the airport.
 (This service is on a private basis.)

 Recently renovated from an early 20th century mansion that had fallen into disrepair, Hotel B leads the charge of restoration in Lima’s Barranco district, which is experiencing a similar renaissance of art, youth, and international flavor.
 Original floorboards flow into eye-catching modern art.
 Beautifully exposed structural beams enhance its suites’ 20-foot ceilings.
 This property is a meeting of styles that is new in Lima, but is here to stay.
 Part of this property’s appeal its neighborhood, which remains largely undiscovered by international travelers.
 The tourism boom there has transformed the country entirely, and the Barranco district is a perfect microcosm of the change.
 What was once a wealthy neighborhood fell into squalor during the late 20th century, and only in the past ten years has the area transformed.
 Art galleries line every block, and charming restaurants punctuate them on every corner.